Objectives of the service

 - High reliability of the communication link to guarantee transportation services continuity

 - Low delay jitter to assure better performance on voice services

 - High and easy scalability to favour widespread adoption

 The systems studied mainly focus on LEO constellations, or a combination of LEO and MEO.
 Satellite communications would enhance existing transport applications, or enable new ones, but they have to face few challenges magnified by the industry intrinsic characteristics.
 The Quality of Service (QoS) for transport applications has to be achieved for moving vehicles and the contemporary match of high availability, data rate and low latency could be even harder to reach.
 The next generation of SatCom systems should also address the economic side issues by reducing the overall service cost.

-The feasibility study is currently ongoing.
-The following activities are on-going or planned to be completed throughout the study:
+The feasibility study has been completed.
+The following activities have been performed throughout the study:

-- Engaged with more than 10 stakeholders, in 20 working sessions, across the Aviation, Maritime and Rail industry to be involved in working sessions
+- Engaged with 15 stakeholders, in more than 20 working sessions, across the Aviation, Maritime and Rail industries

-- Selection of relevant applications in each vertical to be analysed in depth by the end of the study
+- Identification of safety critical applications in each vertical and in depth analysis of the selected ones

-- Description of the selected applications and end-to-end architectures highlighting the links and terminal user requirements together with relevant business risks
+- Description of the selected applications and end-to-end architecture highlighting the link and terminal user requirements together with relevant business risks